-The draft Inclusive Housing Strategy was exhibited alongside this Planning Proposal from 1+ April 2020 to 31 May 2020 (inclusive) in accordance with the Council resolutions dated 24 February 2020.
-Council is unable to finalise this Strategy as Council is currently awaiting the outcomes of the DPIE's assessment of the Local Housing Strategy.
+The draft Inclusive Housing Strategy was exhibited with this Planning Proposal from 1 April 2020 to 31 May 2020 (inclusive) in accordance with the Council resolution dated 24 February 2020.
+Council will finalise this Strategy following the DPIE's assessment of the Local Housing Strategy.